Catapulting into Causal Calculus

 Defining and Visualizing Graphs

 First we need to be able to define and take a look at the graphs that will comprise our causal models.
 We’ll set up the graph with Python (nodes, edges, directions) then push it to the viz routine so we can see it and move it around.
-I can’t articulate my intended applications, but based on my interests, I’m use a few libraries for this:
+We’ll use a few libraries for this:

 1. NetworkX for general graph bookkeeping (PyG is overkill for today.)